Beach Hazards Statement issued for Allegan, Mason, Muskegon, Oceana, Ottawa by NWS - NewsBreak

 Beach Hazards Statement issued for Allegan, Mason, Muskegon, Oceana, Ottawa by NWS

-Effective: 2021-09-11 15:38:00 EDT Expires: 2021-09-12 04:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions and do not venture out on piers.
+Effective: 2021-09-11 10:28:00 EDT Expires: 2021-09-12 04:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions and do not venture out on piers.
 Please check with your local authorities on potential beach closures.
-Target Area: Allegan; Mason; Muskegon; Oceana; Ottawa BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH LATE TONIGHT * WHAT...High wave action, strong currents, and dangerous swimming conditions will continue.
-Piers will continue to be heavily swamped by waves. * WHERE...Mason, Oceana, Muskegon, Ottawa and Allegan counties. * WHEN...Through late tonight. * IMPACTS...Strong currents can pull swimmers into deeper water and high waves can sweep people off piers. * ADDITIONAL DETAILS...South sides of south piers... such as Pere Marquette Park in Muskegon and Grand Haven State Park will be especially dangerous places to swim.
-Dangerous waves and currents will continue into tonight.alerts.weather.gov
+Target Area: Allegan; Mason; Muskegon; Oceana; Ottawa BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH LATE TONIGHT * WHAT...High wave action, strong currents, and dangerous swimming conditions expected.
+Piers may be heavily swamped by waves. * WHERE...Mason, Oceana, Muskegon, Ottawa and Allegan counties. * WHEN...Through late tonight. * IMPACTS...Strong currents can pull swimmers into deeper water and high waves can sweep people off piers. * ADDITIONAL DETAILS...South sides of south piers... such as Pere Marquette Park in Muskegon and Grand Haven State Park will be especially dangerous places to swim.
+Dangerous waves and currents will continue into tonight.
+WDMalerts.weather.gov

 Comments / 0